wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

 = 1.2.12.12 =
-Added "View Quarantine" to the menu, consolodated Definition Types and completely redesigned the Definition Updates.
+BETA Release: Consolodated Definition Types and completely redesigned the Definition Updates.

 = 1.2.11.15 =
 Enhanced Output Buffer to work with compression enabled and moved the quarantine.